reb274/SDS-Labels/README.md

     xmlhttp.send();
 }
 ```
 If the JSON structure is malformed, the entries will __not__ populate the dropdown menus.
-If the drodown menus are empty, verify the structure of the JSON data, and correct it.
+If the dropdown menus are empty, verify the structure of the JSON data, and correct it.
 A single label object will look like the following:

 ```json
   {